Jiuzhaigou: 2017 earthquake

+The Jiuzhaigou earthquake in Sichuan, China had a significant impact on the scenic area.
+The earthquake also resulted in the damage and breakage of two natural dams, namely the Nuorilang Waterfall dam and the Huohua Lake dam.

+The Nuorilang Waterfall suffered damage due to its initial low stability and topographic effects.
+The dam was composed of poor material with low mechanical strength, making it prone to rockfalls even during non-earthquake periods.
+The nearly vertical structure of the dam amplified the seismic influences at its upper part, increasing the likelihood of deformation and collapse.

+The Jiuzhaigou earthquake caused the Huohua Lake dam to break.
+After the dam broke, the water discharge increased from the normal level of 9.3 m3/s to a maximum of 21.5 m3/s.
+As a result, the water level rapidly descended, leading to collapses along the dam.

 Population

-7 of the 9 Tibetan villages are still populated today.
+Seven of the nine Tibetan villages are still populated today.
 The main agglomerations that are readily accessible to tourists are Heye, Shuzheng and Zechawa along the main paths that cater to tourists, selling various handicrafts, souvenirs and snacks.
 There is also Rexi in the smaller Zaru Valley and behind Heye village are Jianpan, Panya and Yana villages.
 Guodu and Hejiao villages are no longer populated.
 Penbu, Panxing and Yongzhu villages lie along the road that passes through the town of Jiuzhaigou/Zhangza outside the valley.

 In 2003, the permanent population of the valley was about 1,000 comprising 112 families, and due to the protected nature of the park, agriculture is no longer permitted so the locals now rely on tourism and local government subsidies to make a living.

 Geography and climate

 Jiuzhaigou lies at the southern end of the Minshan mountain range, 330 km north of the provincial capital of Chengdu.
 It is part of the Jiuzhaigou County (formerly Nanping County) in the Aba Tibetan Qiang Autonomous Prefecture of northwestern Sichuan province, near the Gansu border.

 The valley covers 720 km², with buffer zones covering an additional 600 km².
 Its elevation, depending on the area considered, ranges from 1,998 to 2,140 m (at the mouth of Shuzheng Gully) to 4,558-4,764 m (on Mount Ganzigonggai at the top of Zechawa Gully).

 The climate is subtropical to temperate monsoon with a mean annual temperature of 7.8 °C, with means of −3.7 °C in January and 16.8 °C in July.
 Total annual rainfall is 761 mm but in the cloud forest it is at least 1,000 mm.
-80% of rainfall occurs between May and October.
+80% of rainfall occurs between May and October.Due to the monsoon moving towards the valley, summer is mild, cloudy, and moderately humid.
+Above an altitude of 3500 meters, the climate is colder and drier.